 The Finance Director will submit, at minimum, a quarterly report to the City Council summarizing the investments held by the City by type as listed in the "Authorized Securities and Transactions" section of this policy.
 The summary report will include book and market values of the investments, selected portfolio characteristics and performance benchmark results.
 The City's external auditors will review the year-end investment report for accuracy and compliance with this policy and will report any material exceptions to the City Council.

 POLICY REVISIONS

-This Investment Policy shall be reviewed annually by the Finance Director and may be amended by the City Council as conditions warrant.
+This Investment Policy shall be reviewed annually by the Finance Director and in every even year by City Council and may be amended as conditions warrant.

 Adopted: March 13, 2013 Revised: November 19, 2019